Skip to main content

 Projects at the Paris Brain Institute

-Myelin plasticity and regeneration" team - Paris Brain Institute.
-Project leader Violetta ZUJOVIC, INSERM researcher
+Myelin Plasticity and Regeneration team – Paris Brain Institute.
+Project leader Violetta Zujovic, INSERM researcher.

-The Matrix project
+The Mattrix project

 In this disease, acute and chronic inflammation is observed due to the activation of macrophage immune cells.